 In September 2003, the company announced it would sell the entire issued share capital of ERA Technology to Cobham PLC.

-The proceeds of this sale and sale of the property company forms the basis for the ERA Foundation’s continuing support for electrotechnology.
+The proceeds of this sale and sale of the property company formed the basis for the ERA Foundation’s endowment funds and the basis for the Foundation’s continuing support for the electrotechnology sector and encouraging more young people to take up engineering careers.

 The ERA Foundation made major donations to The Royal Academy of Engineering and the Royal Commission for the Exhibition of 1851.